Rct567/FrequencyMan/README.md

 - `most_obscure_word`: Represents the most obscure word.
 The non-obscurity of a word is defined by either _word_frequency_ or _word_familiarity_ (depending on which is higher, and thus less 'obscure').
 - `lowest_fr_least_familiar_word`: Represents the lowest _word frequency_ among the words with the lowest familiarity score.
 - `lowest_word_frequency`: Represents the lowest _word frequency_ found in the content of any targeted field.
 This is different from `word_frequency`, which reflect the average _word frequency_ of all targeted fields.
+- `lowest_internal_word_frequency`: Represents the lowest _internal word frequency_ found in the content of any targeted field.
+This is different from `internal_word_frequency`, which reflects the average _internal word frequency_ of all targeted fields.
 - `lowest_familiarity`: Represents the lowest _familiarity_ found in the content of any targeted field.
 This is different from `familiarity`, which reflect the average _familiarity_ of all targeted fields.
 - `new_words`: Promotes cards with one or more new words.
 - `no_new_words`: Promotes cards with no new words.
 Put differently, it promotes cards who's words have all been seen before during review.